Moneyball for IT

 Note -- With respect to Robert Zafft, this article arises from the entirely private research activities of the author and does not reflect the views of author's employers, past or present, nor any other organizations with which the author is or has been affiliated.

 Number of Pages in PDF File: 5

-Keywords: IT, information technology, portfolio, IT projects, project failure, risk, risk management, Moneyball, Flyvberg, Budzier, portfolio, risk management, technology risk, insurance, professional liability, vendor, TBM, technology business management
+Keywords: IT, information technology, IT projects, project failure, risk, risk management, Moneyball, Flyvbjerg, Budzier, portfolio, portfolio risk management, technology risk, insurance, professional liability insurance, vendor